WiIIiam278/HuskHomes/docs/Commands.md

 | Bypass [cooldown checks](cooldowns)        | `huskhomes.bypass_cooldowns`       | Not set |
 | Bypass [economy checks](economy-hook)      | `huskhomes.bypass_economy_checks`  | Not set |

 &dagger;This is not effective when the teleport warmup time is set to `<= 0` in the config file.
+This permission also bypasses the numerical teleport warmup time permission detailed above.